martinber/noaa-apt/docs/usage.md

                         the resampling step.
 Very expensive operation, can take several GiB of both RAM and disk. --wav-steps should be set.
-  --no-sync             Disable syncing, useful when the sync frames are noisy
-                        and the syncing attempts do more harm than good.
-  -c,--contrast CONTRAST
-                        Contrast adjustment method for decode.
-Possible values:
-                        "98_percent", "telemetry" or "disable".
-98 Percent used by default.
-  --rotate-image        Rotate the image 180 degrees, useful when the satellite had an
-                        ascending pass (South to North) and the image appears upside down.
-  -p,--profile PROFILE  Profile to use, values loaded from settings file.
-                        Possible values: "standard", "fast" or "slow".
-  -o,--output FILENAME  Set output path.
-When decoding images the default is
-                        './output.png', when resampling the default is
-                        './output.wav'.
-  -r,--resample SAMPLE_RATE
-                        Resample WAV file to a given sample rate, no APT image will be decoded.
 ```

 If resampling, the modification timestamp should be preserved correctly.